What is the faculty composition at Aultman College of Nursing and Health Sciences?

 |Without Faculty Status||-||-||-||-|

-Aultman College of Nursing and Health Sciences's utilization of full-time teaching staff ranks among the highest in the nation, with 88.0% of instructors employed full time.
+Aultman College of Nursing and Health Sciences' use of full-time instructors ranks among the nation's lowest, with only 19.0% of instructors teaching on a full-time basis.